-3. Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
+- 3. Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
 5 ILCS 140/7(1)(a).
-Accordingly, the home address, date of birth, driver's license number, and any physical description of the party mentioned in the Responsive Document are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.
+Accordingly, the home address, date of birth, physical description, and driver's license number of the parties mentioned in the report are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record. - 4.
+Further, with respect to results of the LEADS background check, such records are exempt from release under Section 7(1)(d-5) of FOIA which states, "A law enforcement record created for law enforcement purposes and contained in a shared electronic record management system if the law enforcement agency that is the recipient of the request did not create the record, did not participate in or have a role in any of the events which are the subject of the record, and only has access to the record through the shared electronic record management system."
+The Metra Police Department only has access to information contained within LEADS and has no role in the creation of this information.